zhengzihao2002/Photos/README.md

 1. Clone the repository locally
 2.Make sure you are using atleast Java 13
 3.Make sure that JavaFX is configured properly

+## Group Members

+- [Zihao Zheng](https://github.com/zhengzihao2002) - Wrote 90% of Code, 100% of JavaDoc comments, 50% of StoryBoard,
+- Yiming Huang - Wrote 10% of Code, 50% of StoryBoard, 100% of UML